 Deloitte & Touche LLP has acted as the independent registered public accounting firm for the Company since we first went public in 1969.
-The Audit Committee of the Board, which has selected Deloitte & Touche LLP as the independent registered public accounting firm for fiscal year 2019, recommends ratification of the selection by the shareholders.
-If the shareholders do not ratify the selection of Deloitte & Touche LLP, the selection of the independent auditors will be reconsidered by the Audit Committee.
+The Audit Committee, which has appointed Deloitte & Touche LLP as the independent registered public accounting firm for fiscal year 2024, recommends ratification of the appointment by the shareholders.
+If the shareholders do not ratify the appointment of Deloitte & Touche LLP, the selection of the independent auditors will be reconsidered by the Audit Committee.
 A representative of Deloitte & Touche LLP will be present at the Meeting and will have the opportunity to make a statement if so desired and will be available to respond to any appropriate shareholder questions.

-The Audit Committee of the Board of Directors recommends a vote FOR ratification of the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for fiscal year 2019.
+The Audit Committee recommends a vote FOR ratification of the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for fiscal year 2024.